teams4u charity uk

 In the 2023-2024 Human Development Report, Sierra Leone ranked 184 out of 193 countries, and it ranks in the ten lowest ranked countries in the world for the Gender Equality Index.
 There is very little social mobility or financial security in the country, especially for women who do not have the access to education or basic resources.

-This makes the Vocational Colleges extremely vital in the local communities.
+This makes the vocational colleges vital in the local communities.

 “Investing in girls and women isn’t just morally right, it is essential for the development of families, communities and countries.
 When we educate girls, we see reduced child deaths, healthier children and mothers, fewer child marriages and faster economic growth”